An Interview with Tricia Koczor of Reptilian Garden

 - These animals are amazing to observe in their habitats.
 They are not a snake to get if you want a lot of hands experience.

-If you're interested in getting a perch for your snake, check out our Large Magnetic Powered Rock Ledge to see if it’s right for your pet!
+If you're interested in getting a perch for your snake, check out the Large Magnetic Powered Rock Ledge from Zen Habitats to see if it’s right for your pet!

 Want to follow Tricia on her reptile journey?